kamalrawat77/agentic-iam-lab/learning-log.md

 Insight:
 Memory is not chat history.
-Memory is the evidence collected during an investigation.
+Memory is the evidence collected during an investigation..

+## Nugget 038

+Learned:
+- ReAct architecture
+- Iterative planning
+- Dynamic tool execution
+- Finish condition

+Insight:
+An agent is a loop, not a single LLM call.